DataBiosphere/wdl-conformance-tests/SLURM_README.md

 An example configuration file is in [miniwdl-config.cfg](examples/miniwdl-config.cfg).

 No extra arguments are needed for MiniWDL as long as MiniWDL is able to read the new configuration.

-However, if wanted, arguments can be used instead:
+Alternatively, arguments can be used instead:
 ```commandline
 python run.py --runner miniwdl --id tut01 --miniwdl-args="--no-outside-imports"
 ```

-However, if running the script under an `srun`-launched interactive session, this will not work.
+However, if running the script under an `srun`-launched interactive session, MiniWDL's Slurm plugin will not work.
 This is likely because `miniwdl_slurm` [runs `srun` itself](https://github.com/miniwdl-ext/miniwdl-slurm/blob/624ab390ea872082798733fefbb327dec99e2cde/src/miniwdl_slurm/__init__.py#L97-L100) instead of `sbatch`, and nested `srun`s dont appear to work (likely something related to the nested `srun` asking for more resources beyond the scope of the parent `srun`).

 Thus, the performance tests should be invoked on a head or external node. [(An example for Phoenix cluster.)](SLURM_PHOENIX_README.md#under-miniwdl).